 MD: Loyola University Stritch School of Medicine, Chicago, IL, 1998.

 Residency: Pediatrics, Cincinnati Children's Hospital Medical Center; Physical Medicine and Rehabilitation, University of Cincinnati, Cincinnati, OH.

-Jilda N. Vargus-Adams, MD, MSc Pediatric Rehabilitation
+Jilda N. Vargus-Adams, MD, MSc Attending Physician, Pediatric Rehabilitation, Division of Physical Medicine and Rehabilitation

 is interested in outcome measurement and clinical effectiveness in cerebral palsy.
 Her research address the outcomes of various interventions in cerebral palsy including robotic gait training and electrical stimulation as well as the best methods to measure function and quality of life.